 I decided to tour Versailles.
 Since I had such a great time on the Night Bike Tour in Paris, I booked the Versailles tour through Fat Tire Bike Tours as well.
 The tour lasts approximately 8.5 hours so it’s a full day of riding & sightseeing.

 While in Paris, we ride our bikes from the bike shop to the train station (which is about 10 minutes away), then put the bikes on the train for a 20 minute ride to Versailles.
 Once we arrive, we pedal over to the farmer’s market to buy food for our picnic that afternoon.
+Avoid holding out, enroll in the adventure with lightning link continuing luck and several victories wait for anyone!

 The market is fantastic!
 You can really go broke (because a tray of raspberries and other fruit cost me 17 euros) but the freshness of the food is unbelievable.
 I ended up buying some fruit, tomatoes, green beans, rotisserie chicken and water.
 I passed on buying a bottle of wine as I remembered the drunk pedaling from before.
 So, after we load up the bikes with our purchases, we bike over to the grounds of the Palace of Versailles (or as it is called in French, Château de Versailles).